 To make up for it, I campaigned strongly for my preferred candidate, Muhammadu Buhari.
 I hoped the former military dictator turned democrat would stamp out large-scale corruption and inefficiency which had characterized the administration of president Goodluck Jonathan.
 So I went about campaigning.
 In public transport buses.
 In bars.
 At church.
 At work.
 I did this much to the annoyance of family members and some friends.
 But I didn’t care.

-I don’t see the point of apologizing for voting in good faith, but I worry about the growing indifference of my fellow young Nigerians.
 Like me, many other young people embraced the opportunity to get involved, likely for the first time, in the process of electing a president.
 When Buhari won on March 29 last year it felt like an epochal event.
 It was the first time in Nigeria’s history a sitting government had been removed by the public’s vote.
 Young people truly felt empowered and believed they had played a major role in determining their future.

 But it’s been a disappointing start.
 The first 15 months of Buhari’s four-year term are gradually dashing hopes he would be a much better president.
 His “archaic” economic policies, which have pushed us to the brink of a recession, and a spiraling naira currency (which he somehow didn’t want to “kill”) has seen the Nigerian economy lose growth momentum and lose its place as the continent’s largest.
 The inability to manage the fallout from the years of Boko Haram’s reign in the northeast even as new militants hold the country’s oil industry to ransom has been stark.
 The reemergence of militancy in Nigeria’s oil-rich south has caused oil production levels to fall to “near 30 year lows”.